Packing cycles in undirected group-labelled graphs: Preliminaries

 \subsubsection{Flat walls}

-Let $X \subseteq V(G)$.
-Let $(C,D)$ be a separation of order $k \leq 3$ such that $X \subseteq V(C)$ and such that there is a vertex $v \in D-C$ and $k$ paths from $v$ to $C\cap D$ pairwise disjoint except at $v$.
+Let $(C,D)$ be a separation of order $k \leq 3$ such that there is a vertex $v \in V(D-C)$ and $k$ paths from $v$ to $V(C\cap D)$ pairwise disjoint except at $v$.
 Let $H$ be the graph obtained from $C$ by adding an edge between each nonadjacent pair of vertices in $C\cap D$.
-Then we say that $H$ is an \emph{elementary $X$-reduction of $G$ with respect to $(C,D)$}.
-If a graph $H$ can be obtained from $G$ by a sequence of elementary $X$-reductions, then we say that $H$ is an \emph{$X$-reduction} of $G$
+Then we say that $H$ is an \emph{elementary reduction of $G$ with respect to $(C,D)$}.
+Let $X\subseteq V(G)$.
+An \emph{$X$-reduction} of $G$ is a graph that can be obtained from $G$ by a sequence of elementary reductions with respect to separations $(C,D)$ for which $X\subseteq V(C)$.

 Let $W$ be a wall in a graph $G$ and let $O$ denote the perimeter of $W$.
-Suppose there is a separation $(C,D)$ of $G$ such that $V(C\cap D) \subseteq V(O)$, $V(W) \subseteq V(D)$, and there is a choice of corners and nails of $W$ such that all corners and nails are in $C$.
+Suppose there is a separation $(C,D)$ of $G$ such that $V(C\cap D) \subseteq V(O)$, $V(W) \subseteq V(D)$, and the corners and nails of $W$ are in $C$.
 If there is a $V(C\cap D)$-reduction of $D$ that can be embedded on a closed disk $\Delta$ so that $V(C\cap D)$ lies on the boundary of $\Delta$ and the order of $V(C\cap D)$ along the boundary of $\Delta$ agrees with the order along $O$, then we say that the wall $W$ is \emph{flat in $G$} and that the separation $(C,D)$ \emph{certifies} that $W$ is flat.
-Note that a subwall of a flat wall is flat, and a local rerouting of a flat wall is also flat.
+Note that a subwall of a flat wall is also flat.

-We can now state the flat wall theorem, also known as the weak structure theorem, of Robertson and Seymour \cite{RobSeyXIII} with improved bounds by Chuzhoy \cite{Chu}.
+We can now state the flat wall theorem \cite{RobSeyXIII, Chu}.